Health Information and Tools > Patient Care Handouts > Dislocated Elbow in Children: Care Instructions

 • Your child's cast or splint feels too tight.

-• Your child has tingling, weakness, or numbness in his or her hand or fingers.
+• Your child has tingling, weakness, or numbness in a hand or fingers.

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-• Your child has problems with his or her cast or splint.
+• Your child has problems with the cast or splint.

 • Your child does not get better as expected.